aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/rows-and-columns/removes-duplicate-rows/_index.md

-Remove duplicate rows is one of Microsoft Excel's many useful features.
-It allows users to remove duplicate rows in a Worksheet, you can pick which columns should be checked for duplicate information.
+Removing duplicate rows is one of Microsoft Excel's many useful features.
+It allows users to remove duplicate rows in a worksheet.
+You can pick which columns should be checked for duplicate information.

 Aspose.Cells provides the Cells.RemoveDuplicates() method for this purpose.
-You can also set startRow, startColumn, endRow, endColumn to pick up columns.
+You can also set startRow, startColumn, endRow, and endColumn to select columns.

 Following are the sample files which can be downloaded for testing this feature: